-It’s officially the week of my wedding!
-Wow, it’s so hard to believe it’s finally here.
+Also, it’s officially the week of my wedding!
+It’s so hard to believe it’s finally here.
 I’m so excited for the end of the week, so I can be done with this term, see my family, marry Jesse and celebrate.
 Even though I’ve been pretty stressed out (mainly because of school), it’ll all be worth it.
 I’m so blessed in this life.

 - 1 lb bone-in skin-on chicken breasts (I used one large breast, but 2 small works too)